!! CYBER42 IS NOW PART OF THE SANS CYBER RANGES !!

 HOW THE GAME WORKS

-Teams play to improve the state of security for a fictional organization.
+Individuals or teams play to improve the state of security for a fictional organization.
 Just as in real life, any program has constraints, such as time, money, and resources.
 Students are required to manage their resources even amongst changing tides and requirements within the organization.
 They must capitalize on the schedule and available resources to accomplish necessary tasks in a timely and effective manner.
-Team members interact with one another in order to maximize the results of their program.
+Players can interact with one another in order to maximize the results of their program.
 This type of interactive simulation puts students in real-world scenarios that spur discussion, critical thinking of situations, and melding of different points of view and personalities that they will encounter at work.

 As students progress in the game, they choose different initiatives to implement.
 These initiatives are larger, strategic activities that drive change for the organization.
 By the end of the game various different initiatives are implemented.

-Just like in the real world, however, unexpected events can arise that delay or even possibly derail a team’s planned strategic initiatives.
-In the game there are multiple events to which teams will respond.
-The decisions that are made in response to these events will alter teams’ budget, time, level of security functions, and ultimately the team’s final score.
+Just like in the real world, however, unexpected events can arise that delay or even possibly derail a planned strategic initiative.
+In the game there are multiple events to which players will respond.
+The decisions that are made in response to these events will alter budgets, time, level of security functions, and ultimately the player’s final score.

 In each version of the game, the score is measured by dials representing various concepts covered in that course.
 The dials run on a scale of 1-5, with 1 being the lowest score and 5 being the highest.

 Winning the game is simple.
-A team needs to have the highest score.
+A player/team needs to have the highest score.